Long Term Inpatient Drug Rehab: Drug Rehab Program for Doctors in California to Be Cancelled

 One doctor enrolled in the five-year program said he was able to fool the system for years and almost “graduated” while he was still using drugs.

-One of the major reasons for the program’s failure may be that doctors who continue to practice while undergoing alcohol or do not have access to long-term inpatient drug rehab, which is the most successful.
+One of the major reasons for the program’s failure may be that doctors who continue to practice while undergoing alcohol or drug abuse treatment do not have access to long-term inpatient drug rehab, which is the most successful.

-The hearing that motivated the MBC to finally end the alcohol and drug rehab program included testimony from 10 patients who were harmed by enrolled doctors.
+The hearing that motivated the MBC to finally end the program included testimony from 10 patients who were harmed by enrolled doctors.
 One woman said she was disfigured by plastic surgery she later found out was inappropriate for her condition.
 The plastic surgeon had two drunk driving arrests and several reports of negligence from patients, but was still allowed to continue in practice.

 Over $ 500,000 has been spent recently to fix the problems found in the first four reports, but state auditors are not impressed with the improvements.
 “The medical board … has not provided consistently effective oversight,” the auditor, Elaine Howle, wrote in her report.
 Julianne D’Angelo Fellmeth, an attorney with the University of San Diego’s Center for Public Interest Law, called the program “a sham and a travesty.”